 Objectives of the Club

-The objects of the Cumbria Bird Club are the advancement for the public benefit of the study of wild birds and the preservation of their habitats in the County of Cumbria.
+The aims of the Cumbria Bird Club are the advancement for the public benefit of the study of wild birds and the preservation of their habitats in the County of Cumbria.
+Our objectives are:

 - To co-operate with other organisations in scientific enquiries in promoting wildlife conservation and habitat protection.